fmoga/servustalk/README.md

 * Chat title (topic)
 * Announcements and alerts using `/#<hexcolor> text` syntax
 * Commands support (e.g. `/clear` will clear user's messagebox)
+* User moderation.
+Chat access is based on a whitelisting process.
+New users can't access the group chat until a whitelisted user accepts their request.
+First user to connect to the group chat is automatically accepted (he's probably the administrator) and then the whitelisting process continues normally.
+New requests, whitelisting/blacklisting trigger notifications in the chat area and they have realtime effects (e.g. blacklisting a user will instantly disconnect him from all active sessions).
 * Using long-polling as Comet technique so server push works on the vast majority of browsers including on Kindle, iOS and Android-based devices

 ### Installation